-In the Czech Republic
+For the Czech Republic

-A Czech Voice at the U.N.
+Voice of the Czech Republic at the U.N.

 “As the national coordinator forming Czech and EU strategies, I always championed an approach that minimised damages and risks.
 The only scientifically-proven approach in the area of “legal” addictions is a balanced policy of control and prevention as well as the decriminalisation of addicted individuals and users of addictive substances.”